giovannic/idmodels/README.md

 These are where contributed models are stored

+## Known issues

+ * dt cannot yet be parameterised (you probably don't want to hard code it)
+ * TemporalDiseaseModel uses python arithmetic instead of core.expression to calculate disease transitions
+ * In disease transitions, populations can change as they are being updated.
+They probably should be calculated based on frozen populations from the previous timestep

 ## Extensions

  * Disease intervention models
  * Different population models
- * Compute backend for expressions (tensorflow, pytorch, theano, edward...)
+ * Use a compute backend for expressions (tensorflow, pytorch, theano, edward...)
  * Graphical output

 ## Project growth